Bureau of Labor and Industries administers and enforces Oregon laws about wages, working conditions, civil rights, and anti-discrimination.

 Retaliation is prohibited

 Under Oregon law, discrimination or discharge of an employee for participating in BOLI’s review of wages and working conditions is prohibited and constitutes an unlawful employment practice.
-A person who is unlawfully discriminated against may file a complaint
+A person who is unlawfully discriminated against may

 with our agency.